crptec/sinovate/docs/inwallet_1click_guide.md

 >  4. Once determined, select your preferred payment plan from the drop-down menu.
-Annually plan is the most profitable price per month.
+Annually paid contract plans are the most economical per month at $2.99 monthly if paid in full at $35.88 (SIN only payment).
+The monthly contract price is $4.79.
+The SIN price paid for hosting is equivalent to the USD price of the contract.

    :warning: **Please make sure to have enough extra funds for the hosting!**